These easy buttered egg noodles take only 15 minutes to make. It’s a quick and simple recipe, and you only need 6 simple ingredients.

-If you’re looking for a quick and simple little side dish, these garlic buttered noodles are it!
+If you’re looking for a quick and simple little side dish, you have to try these buttery, garlicky, and savory noodles!

 I love making simple side dishes, especially when I want the main dish to really shine.
-This recipe for garlic buttered noodles is just perfect.
+This recipe for buttered egg noodles is just perfect.

-Egg noodles are best for this easy buttered noodles recipe.
+Egg noodles are best for this recipe.
 It’s the classic way to go!

 There are various types of egg noodles out there.
-I’d recommend using extra-wide egg noodles or similar.
-They look like wavy or curly medium-sized noodles.
-Egg noodles are commonly used in chicken noodle soup recipes.
+I’d recommend using dried extra-wide egg noodles.
+They look like wavy or curly noodles.
+Egg noodles are also commonly used in chicken noodle soup recipes.

-They take only 6-8 minutes to cook, so it’s really fast.
-If you can’t find egg noodles, try rotini pasta.
+You can find it in the pasta aisle of grocery stores.
+If you can’t find egg noodles, try rotini or farfalle pasta.
 It’s my go-to substitute.

 - Unsalted butter: For that rich buttery flavor.

-- Garlic: For best results, use fresh minced garlic.
+- Garlic: For best results, use freshly minced garlic.

-- Grated parmesan cheese: For savory parmesan flavors.
+- Grated parmesan cheese: For that final touch of savory flavor.

 - Salt and pepper to taste

 Cook the egg noodles according to package instructions.
 Basically, bring a pot of generously salted water to a boil and boil for 8 to 10 minutes (or follow package directions).
 Then, drain through a colander and run with cold water to stop the cooking process.

-Tip: Run cold water to the noodles as you drain them.
+Tip: Run cooked pasta under cold water.
 This stops the cooking process so they don’t get all mushy.
 You want them to be al dente.

-Melt about 4 tablespoons of unsalted butter over medium heat and then sauté the garlic until fragrant and slightly golden brown, about 1-2 minutes.
+In a skillet over medium heat, melt unsalted butter and then sauté the minced garlic until fragrant and slightly golden brown, about 1-2 minutes.

-Add the cooked noodles and drained egg noodles to the garlic butter mixture, and toss to combine.
+Toss the cooked egg noodles into the pan with the melted butter and garlic until warm.
 Then, stir in grated parmesan and season with salt and pepper to taste.
 Add freshly chopped Italian parsley and combine.
-If desired, garnish with more parmesan.
+Garnish.

-If you want it extra buttery, toss another tablespoon or so of unsalted butter.
+Quick tip: If you want it extra buttery, toss another tablespoon or so of butter.

 Pairing and Serving Ideas